Anxiety Treatment for Troubled Teens | ZES

 Troubled teens that experience the inability to relax, fatigue, become easily startled, have issues sleeping, or worry about things before they have happened are showing signs of anxiety disorders.
-Troubled teens with anxiety disorders or other mental health problems can find help with therapeutic treatment instead of medications.
+Teens with anxiety disorders or other mental health problems can find help with therapeutic treatment instead of medications.

 Medications can often leave worse side effects than the actual disorder such as depression, hallucinations, and dependency on drugs.
 Therapeutic treatment can help troubled teens find new ways of overcoming negative feelings with positive behaviors.